 Culturally Relevant Huakaʻi

 By participating in place-based service and learning projects via partnerships with various community organizations and stakeholders, students have the unique opportunity to build pilina (connection) with both land and people.
-These experiences provide robust possibilities for both current and future endeavours.
+These experiences provide robust possibilities for both current and future endeavors.

 Where You Can Find Us